bcorsi/Clerestory-Investor/README.md

 ### What Makes It Different

 1. **Signal convergence** — doesn't just show you data, it detects when multiple independent signals point to the same property at the same time
-2. **Owner readiness scoring** — proprietary scoring model (10 interconnected scores) that predicts how likely an owner is to sell, built from real transaction patterns across 360+ completed deals
+2. **Owner readiness scoring** — proprietary scoring model (10 interconnected scores) that predicts how likely an owner is to sell, calibrated against real transaction patterns.
+The current model was trained on 360+ completed IE West transactions from a single CoStar export — but the architecture is designed to ingest 25+ years of transaction history across every market.
+More data in, sharper predictions out.
 3. **AI synthesis** — every property gets an institutional-grade intelligence brief written in the same voice a senior acquisitions analyst would use: specific, declarative, evidence-based
 4. **Closed-loop learning** — when deals close (or die), the outcome feeds back into the model, making every score more accurate over time